mohitpai/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     ![](../assets/activity_same-rank-collections.png)

+    >[!CAUTION]
+    >
+    >* If [AI model](../ranking/ai-models.md) is used in an evaluation criteria group, all the evaluation criteria in that group must use the AI ranking method and they must use the same specific AI model.
+    >
+    >* Only one evaluation criteria group can use AI model.
+Any other groups within a decision scope must use other ranking methods (priority or formula).
+[Learn more on ranking methods](../offer-activities/configure-offer-selection.md)

 1. To add another placement for your offers as part of this decision, use the **[!UICONTROL New scope]** button.
 Repeat the steps above for each decision scope.

     ![](../assets/activity_new-scope.png)